Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 19/01/2020

-Shoot, if I could have responded sooner, I could have corrected you on the composition (the huge gap between the castle and the village, and the top of the castle being cut off).
+Too bad I couldnât have replied sooner, I could have given you some feedback on the composition (the huge gap between the castle and the village, and the castle being cut off at the top).

-To answer your question about the village, as you might guess, if you want to orient the houses differently from each other, they need to have different vanishing points.
+To answer your question about the village, as you might guess, if you want to orient the houses differently from each other, youâll need to give them different vanishing points.

-You still place them on the horizon line (that doesnât change), and you apply the new vanishing points created to some of your houses.
+You still place them on the horizon line (that doesnât change), and you apply the new vanishing points you created to some of your houses.

 Mince si j'avais pu répondre avant j'aurais pu te reprendre sur la compo (l'énorme vide entre le chùteau et le village et le chùteau coupé en haut).